 Accounts Receivable and Accounts Payable

-This is a job best-suited for bookkeepers.
+In general, accounts receivable and accounts payable (AR/AP) are a bookkeeper’s job.
 They can keep track of vendor bills and payments coming into the company, as well as do payment onboarding functions like issuing PO numbers and creating the proper payment channels, such as setting up electronic funds transfer arrangements.
 In addition to recording, approving, and making payments, they track everything so that they can match expense reports and tax filings.

 Is it possible to do this without a bookkeeper?
 As in our tax example above, the answer may be “yes.”
 Depending on the size of your business, you could use a software solution to manage and track vendor bills and keep the expenses paid on time.
 You will still need a person to oversee the bookkeeping process in your business, however, whether that be someone that already works for you, an independent contractor, or someone in a combined bookkeeper/accountant role.
 How involved the position becomes is dependent on how many vendor bills your regularly pay as part of your operations.